Varsha-Jaiswal/Linear-Learn-in-TensorFlow.js/README.md

     <script>
         async function LearnLinear() {
-            const model = tf.sequential();
+            // Define a model for linear regression. const model = tf.sequential();
             model.add(tf.layers.dense({units:1, inputShape: [1]}))

-            model.compile({
+            // Prepare the model for training: Specify the loss and the optimizer. model.compile({
                 loss:'meanSquaredError',
                 optimizer:'sgd'
             });

-            const xs = tf.tensor2d([0, 1, 2, 3, 4, 5], [6, 1]);
+            // Generate some synthetic data for training. const xs = tf.tensor2d([0, 1, 2, 3, 4, 5], [6, 1]);
             const ys = tf.tensor2d([0, 1, 2, 3, 4, 5], [6, 1]);

-            await model.fit(xs,ys,{epochs:250});
+            // Train the model using the data. await model.fit(xs,ys,{epochs:250});

-            document.getElementById('output').innerHTML = model.predict(tf.tensor2d([6], [1, 1]));
+            // Use the model to do inference on a data point the model hasn't seen before: document.getElementById('output').innerHTML = model.predict(tf.tensor2d([6], [1, 1]));
         }